arangodb/docs/3.10/indexing-inverted.md

 ## Examples

-The following examples demonstrate how you can use inverted indexes with the JavaScript API of arangosh.
+The following examples demonstrate how you can set up and use inverted indexes with the JavaScript API of arangosh.
+See for

 ### Exact value matching